Vera Menchik: Death

-Menchik was killed on 26 June 1944 when her house in south London was destroyed in a direct hit by one of the earliest V-1 flying bomb attacks during the Second World War.
+Menchik was killed on 26 June 1944 when her house in Gauden Road in south London was destroyed in a direct hit by one of the earliest V-1 flying bomb attacks during the Second World War.
 Her sister and her mother were also killed in the attack as the entire family had sought shelter in the basement of their home.
 They had the option to hide in a bomb shelter in their backyard or a shelter underneath the nearby Clapham North tube station, both of which survived the attack.
 Nonetheless, they would not have known whether they had enough time to reach either shelter.
 These flying bombs were guided missiles that the German Luftwaffe launched from occupied land across the English Channel for several months from 13 June just two weeks before Menchik's death through October.
 They had an intermediate range of 160 miles, but were too imprecise to be aimed at a specific target.
 Because of that limitation, they were used with the intent of killing random civilians from afar and inciting terror amongst the general population.
 The Menchiks were among a little over 6000 casualties during the almost half a year of bomb attacks.
 As the bomb destroyed the Menchik family's home, most of the records of Vera's life were also lost in the attack, including game records, her writings, and her trophies.
 One of the few surviving awards was a damaged gold medal Menchik had received to honour her then twelve-year reign as world champion in 1939.